Faculty Scholars Program

 - Curriculum Development

-- Effective Small Group Teaching
+- Small Group Teaching

-- Effective Large Group Teaching
+- Large Group Teaching

-- Innovative Technology
+- Teaching with Innovative Tools

-- Clinical Teaching and Giving Feedback
+- Giving Feedback

 You are expected to attend educational sessions and perform all required activities by the suggested completion dates.
 This includes reading, engaging in online discussions with the class, and other assignments.